mainzed/labelingsystem-server/README.md

 # Labeling System Server

+The Labeling System offers experts the possibility to create concepts with context-bound validity, to concretize, to group in containers (vocabularies) and to share them with the research community.
+The LS provides user-friendly web tools that allow semantic linking of terms into the Linked Open Data Cloud.
+Once vocabularies are published, the LS serves as a distributed repository of concepts (concept-gazetteer), which provides citable addresses on the Web (URI).
+Each generated concept is explicit assigned to its creator.
+This assured authorship yield in a clear responsibility for data maintenance.

 The Labeling System consists of three components: the [server](https://github.com/mainzed/labelingsystem-server), the [client wep-app](https://github.com/mainzed/labelingsystem-client) and the [datahub](https://github.com/mainzed/labelingsystem-datahub).
 The [datamodel](https://github.com/mainzed/labelingsystem-ontology) used in the backend is represented in an ontology using linked data vocabularies.
 This repository represents the server component of the Labeling System.

 ## Getting Started